 A recent article on Forbes.com identified some of the most complex elements of implementing Business Intelligence as discovering precisely where your data resides, deciding what is important, and who should have access to it.
 The article states: “Without addressing those issues, the business is at risk through poor decision making based on inaccurate data and from increasingly strong data compliance regulations.”

-So not only does holding data in separate siloes make it almost impossible to achieve the 360-degree view of your customers, it jeopardises the very practical matter of data accuracy and consistency, which will have a negative impact on all areas of your business.
+So not only does holding data in separate silos make it almost impossible to achieve the 360-degree view of your customers, it jeopardizes the very practical matter of data accuracy and consistency, which will have a negative impact on all areas of your business.
 It is indeed vital to address the underlying integrity of your data in any BI project – but we also see improved data governance as a strong motivating factor behind such investments.

 7. Accelerate Return-on-Investment

-The culmination of achieving all of the points above should be a vast improvement in your return-on-investment across the company - from managing day-to-day efficiency, sales deal conversion metrics and Customer Experience, right through to analysing, modelling and crafting future growth strategies.
+The culmination of achieving all of the points above should be a vast improvement in your return-on-investment across the company - from managing day-to-day efficiency, sales deal conversion metrics and Customer Experience, right through to analyzing, modelling and crafting future growth strategies.
 Without the right insight and disciplines, it’s easy to fall back on old ways of doing things, on hypotheses and preconceptions – especially about customer behaviour and preferences – and that could set your company on entirely the wrong course.

-In particular, smart technologies are being embraced to track, inform, guide, manage and measure Customer Experience - embedding the notion firmly into company culture that every team and every individual bears a responsibility for putting the customer at the heart of the business.
+In particular, smart technologies are being embraced to track, inform, guide, manage and measure Customer Experience - embedding the notion firmly into the company culture that every team and every individual bears responsibility for putting the customer at the heart of the business.

 As we have implied already, the focus is turning away from department-specific solutions and towards enterprise-wide deployments that help companies keep all tactical and strategic business activity tightly aligned with current objectives.
 This is why BI can be succinctly described as providing managers with “a clearer idea of how well their companies are running, and if they are meeting goals.”